newaetech/chipwhisperer/docs/prerequisites.rst

 ChipWhisperer
 =============

-You are ready to move on to :ref:`install-repo`.
+Remember that any time you install packages for python during the installation, use the *WinPython Command Prompt.exe*.You are ready to move on to :ref:`install-repo`.

 .. _prerequisites-mac: